 A former Jesuit priest, he still maintains a strong connection with God… which should prove handy given all the sin that’s accumulated from a life of piracy…

 I knew I wanted a priest aboard the Osprey – one that still carried the traditions and trappings of the Jesuits, but one who was also shaded by a second life of piracy on the high seas.
 Padre Alonso is a man who many of the crew see as a conflicted soul – someone who walks the tightrope of moral highness over a pit of conniving and deceit.
 But, the good father is actually quite self-assured and confident with his place in the world.
-He believes in God and the traditions of the church wholeheartedly, and manages to see wealth (and the illegal acquisition thereof) as a necessary evil.
+He believes in God wholeheartedly, but sees wealth (and the illegal acquisition thereof) as a necessary evil.
 Padre Alonso knows that every man is a sinner… and all it takes to be forgiven from sin is atonement.

 “If you are Pure, you may eat “Human Flesh” cards as if they were “Fish” cards.”